 They’re also soap and alkaline-free, making them suitable for everyday usage.

-Whether you have dandruff, oily hair, a sensitive/ itchy scalp, or scalp psoriasis, regular shampoos can help address these hair problems while also locking in moisture and adding volume.
+Whether you have dandruff, oily hair, a sensitive/ itchy scalp, or scalp psoriasis, regular shampoos can help address these hair problems while locking in moisture and adding volume.

 2. Shampoo